griffithlab/civic-docs/docs/model/assertions/associated_phenotypes.rst

 Associated Phenotypes
 =====================
-Associated Phenotypes for an Assertion are phenotypes that have been observed and documented in patients documented to have the specific variant for which the Assertion has been created.
-The Associated Phenotypes field is hand curated and terms are drawn from the Human Phenotype Ontology (HPO)
+Associated Phenotypes for an Assertion are phenotypes that have been observed and recorded in patients documented to have the specific variant for which the Assertion has been created.
+The Associated Phenotypes field is hand curated and terms are drawn from the Human Phenotype Ontology (HPO).

 Curating Associated Phenotypes
 ------------------------------